mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **MIRANDA'S COST:**

 > *"I'll help for free—this is too important.
 But professionally?
 I need documentation.
 Sketches of the Components, rubbings of runes, magical resonance data.
-This could revolutionize our understanding of Pre-Sundering artifice.
+This could revolutionize our understanding of Pre-Worldrend artifice.
 Academic immortality!
 Also, if we survive, I'm writing a book about this.
 You'll all be famous.
 Or infamous.
 Depending on the ending."*

 **Party Must Promise:**
 - Document findings (Miranda takes notes throughout adventure)